The Rosabeth Moss Kanter Award for Excellence in Work-Family Research

 Structure of the Review Committee

-The committee is chaired by Shelley MacDermid Wadsworth, professor and director of the Center for Families at Purdue University.
+The committee is chaired by Shelley MacDermid Wadsworth, distinguished professor at Purdue University.
 Using a variety of criteria, the committee chair invites reviewers to serve.
 For example, reviewers are selected to represent a variety of scientific fields and institutions.
 International representation is desirable.
 Each year, nominees and winners from the prior year are invited to serve on the committee.
 Volunteers are invited to join the committee via work-family networks and listservs.
 Both junior and advanced scholars are invited to serve, but most members are senior scholars with long publication records.
 Membership on the committee rotates on a staggered cycle of approximately three years.

-More than 75 journals are typically reviewed for the Kanter competition.
+More than 80 leading English-language journals from around the world are typically reviewed for the Kanter competition.
 The selection of journals is guided using four sources: an empirical study by Bob Drago identifying where most of the work-family literature appears, the journals most frequently appearing in the citation database developed by the Sloan Work-Family Researchers’ Network, and an informal survey of leading researchers about the journals they regularly read.
 Members of the review panel are also surveyed each year about journals they recommend adding to the list.

 The Kanter award is given to the authors of the best work-family research article published during a calendar year.
 No external nominations are accepted for the award.
 Instead, every article published in a large number of peer-reviewed scientific journals is scrutinized.
 The articles must be based on data and innovative (i.e., not summaries of existing research).
 Both qualitative and quantitative analyses are eligible.